Masub27/Intro/Study_Discussion_SS25_.md

 __What do you think about it?__

-* Examinations are module-related, knowledge- and competence-oriented
+* Examinations are module-related, knowledge- and competence-oriented.
 * Please make assignment easier for us and cooperate with us for time to submit the tasks.
 * The assignments are designed to prepare students for writing their master's theses!
 Many students fail their master's theses.
-Student workload: 4 SWS; Course active participation 56h/ Selfstudy 244h/ in total 300h (module)
+Student workload: 4 SWS; Course active participation 56h/ Selfstudy 244h/ in total 300h (module).

  ### Is that right?
   ### What is good?